Why You Need a Cookie Policy (Especially for GDPR & CCPA)

 Two regulatory regimes drive the requirement:

 - U.S. — CCPA/CPRA and the wave of state privacy laws.
-Cookies and trackers used for targeted advertising typically count as a "sale" or "share" of personal information under California (CCPA/CPRA), Virginia, Colorado, Connecticut, Texas, Oregon, Montana, Delaware, New Jersey, Maryland, Minnesota, and others.
-You need a clear opt-out mechanism — and several states (California, Colorado, Connecticut, and counting) require you to honor the Global Privacy Control (GPC) browser signal automatically.
+Cookies and trackers used for targeted advertising typically count as a "sale" or "share" of personal information.
+California's Attorney General explains that "sharing" specifically covers cross-context behavioral advertising — targeting ads to a person based on their activity across different sites — and that consumers have the right to opt out of that sale or sharing.
+Virginia, Colorado, Connecticut, Texas, Oregon, Montana, Delaware, New Jersey, Maryland, Minnesota, and a growing list of other states have enacted comparable opt-out rights.
+Several of them, starting with California, also require you to honor the Global Privacy Control (GPC) browser signal automatically.

 Privacy Policy vs. Cookie Policy